Viewing this page on your device?

-If you want to teach your child how to use scissors correctly from the very beginning, you have come to the right page!
-Read on to find out how to help your toddler or preschooler learn to cut with scissors.
+If you want to teach your child how to use scissors correctly from the very beginning, you have come to the right place!

 Learning the grasp-release motion is an important pre-cutting skill for preschoolers (and toddlers) and there are lots of fun activities you can try, in order to help them build this skill.